Public Charge Explained

 "Public Charge" makes people afraid to use public benefits.
 But the Public Charge Rule does not affect every immigration application.
 And most immigrants who face a Public Charge test do not receive the benefits that count.

 - What is Public Charge

 - What benefits are included in the rule

 - Who is affected by the rule and who is not

 About the Public Charge Rule

-When someone applies for a Green Card through family, the immigration officials can deny the application for different reasons.
+When someone applies for a Green Card through a family petition, the immigration officials can deny the application for different reasons.
 One reason is if the government thinks the person is likely to depend too much on public benefits in the future.
 This is called the Public Charge Rule.

 The immigration officer will consider the immigrant's:

 - Use of the two kinds of public benefits listed below